 The master of a vessel that is to depart or make a move and requires a pilot must report four hours prior to the ETD.

-153 Tidal streams in the main channel run at a rate of about 2 knots, and over the bar setting fairly in and out at about 1.5 knots.
+rate of about 2 knots, and over the bar setting fairly in and out at about 1.5 knots.

 Due to ice and winter conditions, the navigation season in the Bathurst area is from mid April to early December.